Well-posedness analysis of the Cahn-Hilliard-Biot model: Acknowledgement

 \section{Acknowledgement}

 Funded in part by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016.
 CR acknowledges the support by the Stuttgart Center for Simulation Science (SC SimTech).
 JWB acknowledges support from the UoB Akademia-project FracFlow.
-FAR acknowledge the support of the VISTA program, The Norwegian Academy of Science and Letters and Equinor.
+FAR acknowledges the support of the VISTA program, The Norwegian Academy of Science and Letters and Equinor.
 The authors also thank Jan M. Nordbotten for helpful discussions.
+The authors further want to thank the anonymous reviewers for their thorough proofreading and valuable comments that contributed to improving the manuscript.

 { }